Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Conclusion

 Another compelling direction is benchmarking the truncated propagator method for extracting the diffusion constant against other standard methods.
-While we have shown that the Ruelle-Pollicott method produces the same results as a tensor-network simulation and the Green-Kubo formula, it is not clear whether and when one method might be preferable to others.
+While we have shown that the Ruelle-Pollicott method produces the same results as a tensor-network simulation and the Green-Kubo formula, it is not clear whether and when one method might be preferable to others\footnote{\mzz{While a detailed analysis would be nice, it seems that the RP approach has some advantages compared to the Lindblad-based approaches with dissipation targeting long Pauli strings, like the DAOE~\cite{PhysRevB.105.075131}.
+Namely, we work directly in the infinite-size limit and do the truncation instantly and explicitly.
+For instance, for a particular system in Fig.~7 of Ref.~\cite{prethermal} the RP approach gives the diffusion constant that is within less than $1\%$ of what is believed to be the correct value, while the DAOE is about $3\%$ off (and the Krylov method about $5\%$ off).}}.
 Additionally, the leading Ruelle-Pollicott resonance can hold information about non-diffusive transport, i.e., ballistic, sub- or super-diffusive.
-However, the exact dependence of the leading resonance on $k$ depends on the asymptotic (space and time) behavior of the correlation function of the local density of the conserved quantity and might be complicated.
+However, the exact dependence of the leading resonance on $k$ depends on the asymptotic (space and time) behavior of the correlation function of the local density of the conserved quantity (i.e., the scaling function) and might be complicated.
 This can hinder the effectiveness of identifying the transport type and extracting model-dependent constants.
 Especially interesting are integrable systems with an extensive number of conserved quantities, where we expect an extensive number of RP continuums governing transport.

 A focus of future work can also be to better understand the conjecture about subleading Ruelle-Pollicott continuums.
 A promising direction seems to be developing a different truncation scheme that separates asymptotically differently behaving observables, i.e., those which are governed by hydrodynamics and those which are not.
 This can also shed additional light on the stretched-exponential decay recently predicted for correlation functions of local non-hydrodynamic observables in 1d systems~\cite{mccullochSubexponentialDecayLocal2025}.
 A particularly interesting physical question in this context is also the asymptotic behavior of the extensive current correlation function.
 We have shown that it is governed by the corrections to the diffusive correlation function of local magnetization recently argued to be universal for systems with exactly one U(1) conserved quantity~\cite{michailidisCorrectionsDiffusionInteracting2024}.